 Ebola is endemic in DRC.
 This is the country’s 10th outbreak since 1976, although it is the first in a conflict zone, which brings greater logistical challenges.
 As of August 15, there have been 78 cases, including 51 confirmed and 27 probable.

 Fall urged donors’ timely response to fully respond to the crisis.
 The required $43.8 million budget remains 27 percent funded.

 “It’s important to get more donors because we have an outbreak that is concentrated in a specific area, so if we act fast enough we can control it in a reasonable time but it’s important to have all the means we need to act quickly,” he said.

 Update, Aug.
-17, 2018: This article has been updated to clarify the difference between treatments for Ebola and the Ebola vaccine used in the DRC outbreak, and to clarify that Gavi, the Vaccine Alliance and MSD for Mothers developed and licensed the Ebola vaccine, rVSV-ZEBOV.
+17, 2018: This article has been updated to clarify the difference between treatments for Ebola and the Ebola vaccine used in the DRC outbreak, and to clarify that Gavi, the Vaccine Alliance and MSD developed and licensed the Ebola vaccine, rVSV-ZEBOV.